shogun1988/demo-repo/README.md

 # Demo
-Some description for learning github
+Some description for learning github and vscode